tudorilisoi/trawl4/README.md

 Running `npm run demo` once more will resume the crawling.

-The script will auto-restart itself every 100 URLs to workaround a memory leak in cheerio
+The script will auto-restart itself every 100 URLs to work around a memory leak in cheerio

 See lib/constants.js for more settings regarding crawl delay, in-memory LRU cache size, user agent and others